Growing with Super Soil can transform the way you grow marijuana.

 Awesome!
 Time to put your seeds or clones into their new homes!
 But where to get seeds?

 Start your seedlings in your base potting mix in solo cups.
-After your clones root, start them in red solo cups in your base potting mix.
+After your clones show roots, start them in red solo cups in your base potting mix.

 Once our seedlings are plants, roughly 10 inches tall, we transplant into our final Super Soil pot.